peak-ai/ais-service-discovery-go/plugins/incubator/local-plane/README.md

 - [ ] - Create adapters for events
 - [ ] - Better tests
 - [ ] - Error simulation scenarios

+Other ideas:
+- local config file perhaps, json or hcl, such as .local-plane, or .service-discovery, which contains some environment based config.